Good dental hygiene is one of the most important yet overlooked aspects today.

 What else do you avoid?

-Don’t use your toothbrush for months on end.
-A good toothbrush can last for around three to four months.
+A good toothbrush can last for around 2-3 months.

 Some mouth rinses even contain fluoride or other antiseptics, antiviral and antibacterial properties enabling complete protection of your mouth.
 You can use them for better protection.